South Sudan, Republic of

 Document Requirements

-Copy of approved exemption application (including Exemption Number) and documentation for entry at borders.
+Copy of the approved exemption application (including Exemption Number) and documentation for entry at borders.
+Exemption receives (including Exemption Number) for entry at Airport.

 Embargoes